UnicoLab/FlowyML/docs/advanced/caching.md

 - **Wasted money**: Retraining models (GPU hours) when only the evaluation metric changed
 - **Slow iteration**: Feedback loops take hours instead of seconds

-**With UniFlow caching**:
+**With flowyml caching**:
 - **Instant feedback**: Skip straight to the step you're working on
 - **Cost savings**: Reduce cloud compute bills by 40-60%
 - **Resume capability**: Crash in step 5?
 Fix it and resume instantly; steps 1-4 are cached

 ## How Caching Works

-UniFlow calculates a **Cache Key** for every step before it runs.
+flowyml calculates a **Cache Key** for every step before it runs.
 If a matching key exists, the step is skipped.

 The key combines:
 1. **Code Hash**: The source code of the function